 Preferences, Income and Markers: There are a unit mass of citizens each of whom obtains utility from his income as well as his identity.
-Each individual is endowed with a vector of 'characteristics' or 'markers' that may affect his payoff - such as income, ethnicity, religion or nationality.
-These characteristic-markers can be either 'active' or 'passive' where a characteristic that is 'active' in any period affects an individual's payoff.
-Indeed, the set of characteristics-markers (including income) that are "active" in period T=0 are labeled primitive interests since they directly affect an individual's payoff in that period.
+Each individual is endowed with a vector of identity based 'characteristics' or 'markers' that may affect his payoff - such as ethnicity, religion, race or nationality.
+For simplicity, in what follows we allow for all individuals to belong to one such identity marker that can be either B or W.

 Accordingly, an individual's payoff in any period is: